GameAutomators/eBook-Source/Examples/07-move.md

 ### Requirements

 * Computer with MATLAB, ADB Tool and required drivers set up.
-* An Android Device with the ‘My Piano’ installed on it.
+* An Android Device with the ‘Move’ installed on it.
 (Turn on the Developer options for better visualization)
 * USB data transfer cable.

 ### blockdiagram